-How long should you be quarantining after exposure and isolating after infection with COVID-19?
+How long should you be quarantined after exposure and isolating with COVID-19?
 At least 5 days, states recently updated guidelines released by the U.S. Centers for Disease Control and Prevention (CDC).

 * The first appearance of symptoms should be treated as ‘Day 0’ rather than ‘Day 1’.
 The same applies to the first positive test result for those who are asymptomatic.